Vladimir Vassiljev

-Vladimir Vassiljev (born 13 February 1988) is an Estonian football manager who manages Paide Linnameeskond.
+Vladimir Vassiljev (born 13 February 1988) is an Estonian professional football manager who most recently managed Paide.

 Early life

 Vassiljev attended Tallinn University of Technology in Estonia.
 He studied business information technology.

 Career

-In 2020, Vassiljev was appointed manager of Estonian side FCI Levadia Tallinn.
-He helped the club win the league.
-In 2022, he was appointed manager of Estonian side FC Nõmme United.
-He helped the club win the league.
+In 2020, Vassiljev was appointed manager of Estonian club Levadia.
+He helped the club win the top division in 2021.
+In 2022, he was appointed manager of Estonian second tier side Nõmme United.
+The following year, he led them to winning the league title and promotion.